kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 	- update `minSum` with `Math.min(minSum, sum)`
 - Time:  O(n)
 - Space:O(1)
+#### Divide and Conquer
+- using  **Divide and Conquer**  approach, we can find the maximum subarray sum in O(nLogn) time.
+Following is the Divide and Conquer algorithm.
+1. Divide the given array in two halves
+2. Return the maximum of following three
+    -   Maximum subarray sum in left half (Make a recursive call)
+    -   Maximum subarray sum in right half (Make a recursive call)
+    -   Maximum subarray sum such that the subarray crosses the midpoint
+ - The idea is simple, find the maximum sum starting from mid point and ending at some point on left of mid, then find the maximum sum starting from mid + 1 and ending with sum point on right of mid + 1.
+Finally, combine the two and return.
 ### [20.
 Valid Parentheses (Easy)](https://leetcode.com/problems/valid-parentheses/)
 ### [1249.
 Minimum Remove to Make Valid Parentheses(Medium)**]
 ### [301.
 Remove Invalid Parentheses(Hard)](https://leetcode.com/problems/remove-invalid-parentheses/)(https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/)